CRL - Community Rail Lancashire

 Blackburn Museum & Art Gallery is open Wednesday to Saturday 12:00 – 16:45 with free admission.
 Please visit blackburnmuseum.org.uk/plan-your-visit/ for details.

-Tuesday 14 May 2024 – a Community Rail Lancashire Guided Walk – led by the volunteers from the Lancashire Rail Ramblers.
-The walk is an easy 8 miles starting at Rose Grove 10:15 after arrival of train, and finishing at Burnley Central.
-Full details on Community Rail Lancashire Guided Walks (Winter & Spring 2024)
+Tuesday 8 April 2025 – A CRL Guided Walk – a walk led by the volunteers from the Lancashire Rail Ramblers, the walk is a moderately easy 7 miles.
+The walk starts at Entwistle (10:10) and finishes at Darwen.
+Full details of this and other walks on Community Rail Lancashire Guided Walks (Winter & Spring 2025)

 Explore Lancashire By Rail